Losint/hepboat-docs/plugins/admin.md

 | `!slowmode {duration} [reason]` OR `!slowmode here {duration} [reason]` | Sets the slowmode time in the current channel.
 A duration of `0` will turn off slowmode in the channel.
 Given integer durations are parsed in minutes.| Moderator | `!slowmode 10` OR `!slowmode 5h` |
 | `!slowmode channel {duration} [reason]` | Sets the slowmode time in the given channel.
 A duration of `0` will turn off slowmode in the channel.
 Given integer durations are parsed in minutes.| Moderator | `!slowmode channel 289482554250100736 10` OR `!slowmode channel 289482554250100736 5h` |

-`archive` command results will be DMed to the calling user or linked in the chat based on `archive_link_chat` config setting. `clean` command archives will be linked in the modlogs under `MESSAGE_DELETE_BULK` if configured.
+`archive` command results will be DMed to the calling user or linked in the chat based on `archive_link_chat` config setting.
+Archive results will also include deleted messages.

+`clean` command archives will be linked in the modlogs under `MESSAGE_DELETE_BULK` if configured.

 ### User
 | Name | Description | Default Level | Usage |